stablekernel/aqueduct/source/docs/db/modeling_data.md

 }
 ```

 You can flatten this structure in a number of ways.
-In general, add a `Serialize`-annotated property to the `ManagedObject` subclass:
+In the simplest form, add a `Serialize`-annotated transient property to the `ManagedObject` subclass, and each time you fetch, remove the join table from the object and place the players in the transient property.

 ```dart
 class Team extends ManagedObject<_Team> implements _Team {